aaronshin43/Fruitboxsolver/README.md

 ## Usage

 1. Start the game in your browser.
-Make sure the zoom level of the browser is 100%
 2. Run the script:

 ```sh